SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

 ## 0.5 Compile and Deploy the Data Model to HANA

-The data model used by this project is imported from a different Git repository <https://github.com/SAP/cloud-sample-spaceflight-hana.git>.
+The data model used by this project is imported from a different Git repository: <https://github.com/SAP/cloud-sample-spaceflight.git>.

-This data model needs first to be compiled, then deployed to HANA.
+Out use of this data model needs first to be compiled, then deployed to HANA.
 So we must perform two steps here:

 1. Compile all the `.cds` files in the `db` directory and produce a set of HANA specific `.hdbcds` files in the `db/src/gen` folder
-1. Deploy the compiled database definition to HANA.
-This step contains additional information to populate the database tables
+1. Deploy the compiled database definition to an HDI Container.
+This step also populates the database tables

 Currently, the CDS compiler can only create files suitable for the HANA database.
 Compiling `.cds` files for other target databases is planned for the future.

 ### 0.5.1 Compile the Data Model

 1. Right click on the `cloud-sample-spaceflight-hana` project name and select Build -> Build CDS.
-    For more information on the behaviour of the CDS compiler, please read this [brief overview](./cdsCompile.md)
+    For more information on the behaviour of the CDS compiler, please read this [brief overview](https://github.com/SAP/cloud-sample-spaceflight/blob/master/docs/cdsCompile.md)

 1. In the bottom right-hand corner of the Web IDE screen is a vertical menu.